-One of the earliest examples of this was the decision in Stewart v.
-Pacific Steam Navigation Co in 1924, where a British seaman was able to file a Jones Act claim for an injury he had sustained on the deck of a vessel owned by a British corporation while in the Panama Canal.
+An early example of this was Stewart v.
+Pacific Steam Navigation Co (1924), where a British seaman was able to file a Jones Act claim for an injury he had sustained on the deck of a vessel owned by a British corporation while in the Panama Canal.

 Up to 25% of Seamen on U.S. Vessels May Be Foreign Workers

 Section 27 of the Jones Act requires vessels that move cargo between United States locations to be owned and built by American citizens.
 75% of their crews must also be U.S. citizens.
 This means that up to one in four seamen on these vessels may be foreign maritime workers.
 These numbers are higher on offshore platforms and vessels located outside of U.S. waters.

 Foreign maritime workers are often paid less than their American counterparts, particularly in offshore drilling operations and on vessels that operate in non-U.S. waters.
 Some may earn anywhere from 15–70% less than American seamen, but this does not mean that they should be denied the same rights under the Jones Act and other maritime laws.
 Their safety and their lives are just as important and must be protected.
 If they are injured, they should be able to recover fair compensation that will help them get the treatment they need while providing for their lost earnings.

 Jones Act Compensation for Foreign Seamen